tozd/docker-dinit/README.md

 It sets Docker image entrypoint so dinit is run automatically.

-By default it expects that all programs/services it manages output to their stdout logging in JSON while stderr can be unstructured. dinit then multiplexes output from all programs/services to container's stdout and stderr. dinit outputs own errors to container's stderr, too.
+By default dinit expects that all programs/services it manages output to their stdout logging in JSON while stderr can be unstructured. dinit then multiplexes output from all programs/services to container's stdout and stderr. dinit outputs own errors to container's stderr, too.
 In Docker, by default, container's stdout and